telerik/ajax-docs/controls/chat/functionality/cards.md

 # Default Cards

 Rich cards are complex attachment messages that can contain additional message styling, templates, and images.
-The **RadChat** control supports the default **heroCards** template which can be displayed in the chat flow when calling the `renderAttachments` method of the control and pass `heroCard` as a value for the `contentType` property of an attachment.
+The **RadChat** control supports the default **[heroCards](https://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.herocard.html)** template which can be displayed in the chat flow when calling the `renderAttachments` method of the control and pass `heroCard` as a value for the `contentType` property of an attachment.

->caption **Figure 1**: A Chat that uses the default HeroCard template.
+>caption **Figure 1**: A default HeroCard template.

 ![chat with heroCard template](../images/chat-heroCard.png)

 ````ASPX
 <telerik:RadChat runat="server" ID="RadChat1">